ThePragmaticFuturist/gestault/instructions/step_04_vector_embedding.md

     *   `torch`, `torchvision`, `torchaudio`: PyTorch is required by `sentence-transformers`.
 Install the version appropriate for your system (CPU or CUDA-enabled GPU).
 The command above usually fetches a suitable version.
 If you have a specific CUDA setup, you might consult the [PyTorch installation guide](https://pytorch.org/get-started/locally/).

 2.  **Update Configuration (`core/config.py`):**

+Store important settings here, like:
+- Which model to use for embeddings (`all-MiniLM-L6-v2`).
+- Whether to use the CPU or GPU (`cpu` or `cuda`).
+- How many text chunks to process at once (`32` is the batch size).

+This helps make your app flexible and configurable from one place.

 Add settings for the embedding model.

     ```python
     # core/config.py